kazuf3/portfolio/content/posts/CTFLearn-AndhraPradesh.md

 categories: ["CTF", "blog"]
 ---

+A problem to reverse engineer and find the correct condition.

 - [Problem link](https://ctflearn.com/challenge/1030)

 In this challenge, I have to change the value of `con1`~`con5` in order to pass tests in `_start`~`test4`.